 This friendly and supportive group started in September 2018, taking forward ideas and suggestions offered by members of the 2017/18 group Logic, mathematical reasoning and programming in Haskell.

 The aim of the group is to explore topics in computing and electronics, based largely on the Raspberry Pi, a single-board computer, and the Arduino, a programmable microcontroller.
 It is very much a hands-on approach: during the first few weeks of last year all members acquired a Raspberry Pi and most use their own laptop to operate their own (and others') remotely.

-The meetings are held weekly, on Monday mornings for two hours from 10.30 am, except for those occasions (usually the second Monday of the month) when the Skiddaw U3A Popular Science group meets.
-Following a Summer break, our first meeting of Autumn 2019 will be on October 7th, and the second on October 21st.
-Currently, meetings are held in members' houses; a contribution of £1 per head is requested from attendees to cover expenses.
+The meetings have been held weekly, on Monday mornings for two hours from 10.30 am, except for those occasions (usually the second Monday of the month) when the Skiddaw U3A Popular Science group meets.
+However, since the meeting of 16th March 2020, as a precaution during the COVID-19 pandemic, we have decided to hold "virtual meetings" using videoconferencing software.

 At this stage we are therefore unable to accept new members.
 If you are interested in joining at some point in the future, please contact the convenor using the form on this website.